Patricia Fox: Political concerns

 Arrested at her convent in Quezon City, Fox was detained by the Philippine government on 16 April 2018 for questioning regarding her engagement in political activities, including joining rallies, visiting political prisoners, and criticizing government policies.
 The investigation was initiated after she had joined a fact-finding mission to Mindanao in relation to human rights abuses under martial law.
 She was denounced by Philippine president Rodrigo Duterte.

 She was subsequently released and went back to her convent, although the Bureau of Immigration held back her passport as part of the ongoing investigation.
 She stressed that she joined rallies in solidarity of peasants, but not 'anti-government' rallies.
 She attended events, including masses in Ateneo de Manila University and University of the Philippines Diliman that prayed for her safety and for her to remain in the country.

 Then Manila Auxiliary Bishop Broderick Pabillo said that these actions against Fox is a "form of persecution and harassment."
+Fr.
+Benjamon Alforque of the Promotion of Church Peopleʼs Response condemned the arrest and deportation of Australian nun Sr. Patricia Fox who has been a long-time advocate of Filipino farmers.

 Fox left the country in November 2018, saying that the Bureau "played dirty", by waiting until the last minute by issuing a deportation order on October 31, 4pm, because she was told that she is about to be deported on November 3, a date preceded by two public holidays.
 She said that she "had no choice but to leave."
 She said that she departed the country "in shock" after spending many years among the lives and struggles of the urban and rural poor in the Philippines.

 She currently lives in Kew, Melbourne, at the convent of Our Lady of Sion.
 In order to adjust to the change from living among the poor in the Philippines, she has been traveling around Australia such as in Perth, Sydney, and Brisbane, in order to tell about the stories of marginalized sectors in the Philippines.
 She has also been active in telling stories by participating among online fora.
 She criticized Australian mining companies like OceanaGold in destructive mining practices that have been displacing indigenous peoples and have been committing human rights violations.

 She is active in many advocacy groups, including Australian Catholic Religious Against Trafficking in Humans and Pax Christi Australia.
 She is also the Chairperson of the Australian chapter of the International Coalition of Human Rights in the Philippines.